iwamot/docker-phd-ja/README.md

 ## How to contribute

 Any contribution is welcome.
-Please create an issue or a pull request.
+Please open an issue or create a pull request.

 ## How to develop